samuelbarrett1234/40KLearn/README.md

 where they are intended to be ran from.

 Finally, put the Boost Python and Python DLLs in the root directory of the project, once built.
 This allows them to be found when the game is ran.

-Run the file "game.py" to play the game against an AI player.
+Run "Scripts/game.py" to play the game against an AI player, and run "Scripts/train.py" to train the neural network for a period of time.

 ## TODO